Kleybrink/PyScriptAggregator/README.md

 - `--output`: Specifies the name of the output file (default is `combined_code.txt`).
 - `--depth`: Sets the maximum directory depth to search (default is 1, meaning only the next directory level).

-**Example:** To consolidate all Python files in the current directory and its next subdirectory level without comments:
+**Example:** To consolidate all Python files in the current directory and its immediate subdirectories, excluding comments:

 ```bash
 sagg --remove-comments --depth=1 --output=consolidated_code.txt